School Facilities Funding & Policy Legislation in the 2019 Session

 See below for much more information on the status and MABE’s positions on state regulations and background on the landmark 21st Century School Facilities Act of 2018.

 On October 11, 2018 MABE hosted a meeting of school facility planners to provide a forum for their discussion on the proposed draft regulations, originally distributed on Sept.
 5, 2018, governing the Public School Construction Program and to implement the 21st Century School Facilities Act of 2018.
 The outcome of the meeting was the agreement to develop a set of comments on the proposed regulations, but also to identify several major concerns relating more broadly to communication and the policy-making process.
 MABE greatly appreciates that this is a time of momentous change as the State shifts from a decades-old process of IAC and Board of Public Works governance, to the newly restructured IAC.
 The following comments were submitted on Oct.
 30, 2018.
 The regulations were scheduled for action on Nov.
 15, but consideration was postponed.

 Knott Commission Bill – The 21st Century School Facilities Act

 House Bill 1783 was passed through a gubernatorial veto override on March 5th, 2018.

 House Bill 1783 was introduced on March 1 and heard in the House Appropriations Committee on March 7.
 See the bill’s Fiscal and Policy Note for more detailed information.
 This bill is aligned with the recommendations adopted by the Knott 21st Century School Facilities Commission and its Final Report.

-A major amendment would remove from the Board of Public Works any final decision making authority on school construction projects.
-Instead, all final decisions on 100% of state funding for school construction projects would be made by an expanded and restructured Interagency Commission on School Construction.
+A major amendment was adopted to remove from the Board of Public Works any final decision-making authority on school construction projects.
+Instead, all final decisions on 100% of state funding for school construction projects will be made by an expanded and restructured Interagency Commission on School Construction.

 The Committee also adopted an amendment to create a $10 million annual school facility safety fund.